MoMakkawi/MyHealth/README.md

 proving that he is a doctor or an equivalent so that the project manager can confirm that he is a doctor.

 ### About techniques :
-#### You will see many techniques that were used in this project some of them are: CQRS pattern , mediatr pattern , automapper , user management , entity framework .
+#### You will see many techniques that were used in this project some of them are: Restful API , CQRS pattern , mediatr pattern , automapper , user management , entity framework .

 ### System Modeling :